Refl-Spanners: A Purely Regular Approach to Non-Regular Core Spanners: Conclusion

 \section{Conclusion}

 In this work, we introduced reference-bounded refl-spanners, a new fragment of core spanners.
 In terms of expressive power, this fragment is slightly less powerful than the class of core spanners, but has lower evaluation complexity (see Table~\ref{comparisonTable}, and note further that these upper bounds even hold for refl-spanners that are \emph{not} necessarily reference-bounded).
-If we add the \emph{span-fusion} --- a natural binary operation on spanners --- to reference-bounded refl-spanners (see Section~\ref{sec:ExpressivePower}) then they have the same expressive power as core spanners with \emph{non-overlapping} string equality selections.
-This demonstrates that our formalism covers all aspects of core spanners except for the possibility of applying string equality selections on variables with overlapping spans.
-Moreover, since we achieve better complexities for refl-spanners compared to core spanners, this also shows that overlapping string equality selections are a source of complexity for core spanners.
-From a conceptional point of view, our new angle was to treat the classical two-stage approach of core spanners, i.\,e., first producing the output table of a regular spanner and then filtering it by applying the string equality selections, as a single $\NFA$.
-This is achieved by using ref-words in order to represent a document along with a span-tuple \emph{that satisfies the string equality selections}, instead of just using subword-marked words to represent a document along with a span-tuple, which might not satisfy the string equality selections and therefore will be filtered out later in the second evaluation stage.
-A question that is left open for further research is about constant delay enumeration for some fragment of core spanners strictly more powerful than the regular spanners.
+If we add the \emph{span-fusion} -- a natural binary operation on spanners -- followed by a projection, to reference-bounded refl-spanners (see Section~\ref{sec:ExpressivePower}) then they have the same expressive power as core spanners with \emph{non-overlapping} string-equality selections.
+This demonstrates that our formalism covers all aspects of core spanners except for the possibility of applying string-equality selections on variables with overlapping spans.
+Moreover, since we achieve better complexities for refl-spanners compared to core spanners, this also shows that overlapping string-equality selections, followed by a projection, are a source of complexity for core spanners.
+From a conceptional point of view, our new angle was to treat the classical two-stage approach of core spanners, i.\,e., first producing the output table of a regular spanner and then filtering it by applying the string-equality selections, as a single $\NFA$.
+This is achieved by using ref-words in order to represent a document along with a span-tuple \emph{that satisfies the string-equality selections}, instead of just using subword-marked words to represent a document along with a span-tuple, which might not satisfy the string-equality selections and therefore will be filtered out later in the second evaluation stage.
+A question that is left open for further research is about enumeration for some fragment of core spanners strictly more powerful than the regular spanners.
 In this regard, we note that for efficient enumeration for (some fragments of) core spanners, we must overcome the general intractability of $\NonemptProb$ (which we have for core spanners as well as for (reference bounded) refl-spanners).
-We believe that refl-spanners are a promising candidate for further restrictions that may lead to a fragment of core spanners with constant delay enumeration.
+We believe that refl-spanners are a promising candidate for further restrictions that may lead to a fragment of core spanners that enables constant delay enumeration.